SSWConsulting/SSW.Rules.Content/rules/forgot-password-do-you-read-their-mind/rule.md

 ---
 type: rule
-archivedreason: Re-entering the email after an incorrect login attempt and when proceeding to the "Forgot Password" screen is a good security practice in the password reset process.
+archivedreason: Re-entering the email after an incorrect log in attempt and when proceeding to the "Forgot Password" screen is a good security practice in the password reset process.
 It helps ensure the customer's information remains secure.
 title: Forgot Password - Do you read their mind?
 guid: 0104bd48-220b-48df-905c-2927131c80ad
 uri: forgot-password-do-you-read-their-mind